Contact Us 1-800-596-4880

 JWKS Service connection timeout (milliseconds)

-Sets the maximum time, in milliseconds, to wait for a response when authenticating the access token validation endpoint.
+Maximum time, in milliseconds, to wait for a response from each JWKS service when authenticating the access token validation endpoint.

 The default value is 10 seconds.